top of page

 These are the only ways that any information about any person is collected by the Greater San Diego Science and Engineering Fair as of the time of this writing.
 Other forms may be created in the future if other opportunities are then offered by the GSDSEF, and should be included in the above list.

-Federal Government Information About Privacy Rules
+United States Federal Government Information About Privacy Rules

 On October 21, 1998, COPPA, the Children's On-Line Privacy Protection Act of 1998, was signed into law by President Clinton, with broad support from industry and advocates for children and privacy.
 The statute required that the Federal Trade Commission (FTC) issue rules to implement COPPA's privacy protections within one year.
 On April 27, 1999, the Commission published a proposed rule in the Federal Register and requested public comment.
-Following a review of the comments, the FTC issued the final rule on October 20, 1999, giving Web sites six months to come into compliance with the Rule's requirements by the Rule's effective date of April 21, 2000.
+Following a review of the comments, the FTC issued the final rule on October 20, 1999, giving websites six months to come into compliance with the Rule's requirements by the Rule's effective date of April 21, 2000.

 Questions about GSDSEFs Privacy Policy